myshell-ai/AIlice/README.md

 AIlice installed in this way also has voice conversation and fine-tuning functions.

 You can run AIlice now!
 Use the commands in [Usage](#usage).

-However, AIlice installed by default will run slowly because it uses CPU as the inference hardware of the long-term memory module.
+AIlice installed by default will run slowly because it uses CPU as the inference hardware of the long-term memory module.
 Therefore, it is strongly recommended to [configure it](#accelerate-using-gpu) to run on GPU according to your own circumstances.

 <a name="if-you-need-to-frequently-use-google"></a>